Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and

-This list gathers the fifteen best hacker movies.
+This list gathers the fifteen best hacker movies ever made.
 These films handle topics like hacker culture and/or related technology.
 You will find comedies, thrillers, sci-fi and of course, heist movies.
 No documentaries allowed, they deserve their own list.
 Here, you will find pure fiction, although in some cases, inspired by real events.

 15) Takedown (2000)

 You cannot talk about hackers in real life without mentioning the story of Kevin Mitnick and his brilliant systematic evasion of the law.
 His rivalry with computer crimes expert Tsutomu Shimomura largely defined the way in which this type of crimes should be fought (or committed *wink wink*).

 In 2000, Joe Chapelle directed an adaptation of a book written by Shimomura himself and John Markoff called Takedown.
 And although many feel that Kevin Mitnick (embodied here by Skeet Ulrich) was unfairly portrayed, it's still a fundamental point of view to review.